-Lost in Space drops this weekend on Netflix, much to the delight of sci-fi fans everywhere.
+Lost in Space hit Netflix back in April, much to the delight of sci-fi fans everywhere.
 It is a reboot of the classic CBS series from the 1960s, though it really is a reboot in name and the vaguest of plot details only.
 The new series is a slick family adventure set in space, complete with mysterious aliens and possibly nefarious characters who may not actually be helping the Robinson family.

 While it takes a few episodes to really find its groove, the first season as a whole is a wild, gripping ride, receiving largely positive reviews from critics and fans alike.
 But will that translate to a second season for the space adventure?